Rep. John Saylor

-Saylor, a Republican, was the representative for Pennsylvania's 12th congressional district from 1973 to 1974.
+Saylor was the representative for Pennsylvania’s 12th congressional district and was a Republican.
+He served from 1973 to 1974.

-The chart is based on the bills Saylor sponsored and cosponsored.
+The chart is based on the bills Saylor sponsored and cosponsored from Jan 3, 1973 to Dec 20, 1974.
 See full analysis methodology.

 Saylor was the primary sponsor of 5 bills that were enacted: